alonsonina95/OOP-Concepts/OOP concepts.md

 - They cannot be instantiated

 ## Generics?

+- Using generics, the type of an object can be determined at compile time
 - Allows you to force types safely and finding errors at compile time instead of runtime.
 - For example:
 ````